 If the BWSF proposal is such a great way to provide the UK with renewable energy – how come there is so much information that we are not being told?

-Along with SBW campaign, we are heartened to see that Private Eye are also looking behind the greenwashing to find out what is going on – see their latest investigation here, highlighting Merton pulling out of the proposal.
+Private Eye are also looking behind the greenwashing to find out what is going on – see their investigation here, highlighting Merton pulling out of the proposal.
 Previous articles available here and here and here.

 Helpfully, Private Eye has also covered the story in their podcast, explaining the importance of this issue.
 You can listen to it here (coverage starts at 20m 10s).